Louisville, Kentucky

 The KFC YUM!
 Center Arena in downtown Louisville, home of University of Louisville men's and women's basketball.

 Apartment building across the street from the YUM!
 Center.
-In 1864, this was the Galt House Hotel when a historical marker indicated that Generals Ulysses Grant and William T Sherman planned the Siege of Atlanta.
+In 1864, this was the Galt House Hotel.
+A historical marker outside the building indicates that Generals Ulysses Grant and William T Sherman planned the Siege of Atlanta here.

 Grawemeyer Hall, offices of the president of the University of Louisville